smheidrich/kitphysikpool-logout/README.md

   to every configured computer.
 - If you do not have an SSH key set up, the script will by default attempt to generate one for you.
-Because your home directory is on a shared network filesystem, this key will be instantly synced to all the other computers and hence the script can use it to connect to them.
+Because your home directory is on a shared network filesystem, this key will be synced on all the other shared computers and hence the script can use it to connect to them.
 After the script is done or if it is aborted for any other reason, it will delete the key again so everything is back to normal.